Afzal Rahman Khan: Biography

 In 1958–59, the Naval NHQ staff had been in a brief conflict with the Ministry of Defence over the rearmament issues which eventually led the resignation of Vice-Admiral HMS Choudrie.
 Afzal Rahman Khan was never appointed to four-star admiral rank but nonetheless was appointed as Commander in Chief of Pakistan Navy after his nomination papers were approved by then-President Iskander Mirza in 1959.

 Prior to his appointment as commander in chief of navy, his command responsibilities included as his role as Commander Pakistan Fleet (COMPAK) and Commander Logistics (COMLOG) commands headquartered in Karachi, Sindh with being promoted to the two-star rank of Rear-Admiral.
 After promoting as Vice-Admiral, he oversaw the induction of submarines in the navy in 1960s; for this, he is viewed as the "father of submarines force" of Pakistan Navy.

 He earned public notability when he acted as a leader during the war with India in 1965 despite having prior no knowledge on covert operation in Indian Kashmir.
 He oversaw the planning of and execution of the naval operation to attack the Indian Navy which earned him the prestige in the country.
 After the war, he was publicly honored and was decorated with Hilal-i-Jurat by President Ayub Khan.
-He is noted for his multiple extension in the navy that made him noted as the longest serving chief of staff of navy.
+He is noted for his multiple extensions in the navy that made him noted as the longest serving chief of staff of navy.